 Hooray!
-I recently got granite installed in my house.
+I recently had granite installed in my house.
 However, my All-Purpose Cleaner, which contains vinegar, is now a big “no no” as a granite cleaner.
 Granite is not supposed to be cleaned with vinegar, or any other type of acidic cleaner.
-So, with what do you clean your granite?
+It can remove the sealant on the granite and open up the pores in the rock.
+So, with what do you use to clean your granite?

 Beleive it or not, the easiest and cheapest solution is an isopropyl alcohol spray (also called rubbing alcohol), mixed with water and a tiny bit of dawn dish soap (the blue kind).
 This is gentle enough on the granite not to eat away and remove the sealant, but still does a great job of cleaning and sterilizing.
 It smells strongly of rubbing alcohol, so I add some lavender essential oil to soften the smell.

 - 2 cups distilled water

 - 2 cups Isopropyl alcohol (rubbing alcohol)

 Mix together in a tinted glass spray bottle.
 I used tinted glass because of the added essential oils.
 If you aren’t really concerned about the alcohol smell, using a plastic spray bottle will suffice.